 Human-robot collaboration in shared workspaces introduces significant challenges for motion planning, as the robot must continuously adapt to the presence and movement of human operators.
 This work presents a real-time perception and motion planning framework that enables a UR5e manipulator to safely operate alongside humans without interrupting task execution.
 The system fuses live human tracking with occupancy grid-based path planning, allowing the robot to dynamically re-plan its trajectory in response to human motion and avoid collisions in real time.

-Grasp Planning for Underactuated Three-Finger Grippers using a Novel Triangular Representation
+Grasp Planning for Underactuated Three-Finger Grippers

 Grasp planning for three-finger grippers presents unique challenges that existing methods, largely designed for two-finger parallel jaw grippers, are unable to address effectively.
 This work proposes a novel SE(3) + triangular grasp representation tailored for underactuated three-finger grippers, where each vertex of an isosceles triangle corresponds to a fingertip, capturing the full spatial configuration of the gripper.
-A new synthetic dataset of over 2000 objects is generated using Blender and GraspIt!, and a modified ResNet50 architecture is trained end-to-end on RGB-D inputs to predict ideal grasp poses in the proposed representation.
-The trained model achieves grasp quality comparable to GraspIt! while reducing inference time from 20 seconds to 15 milliseconds, and demonstrates strong sim-to-real transfer across diverse object geometries.
+A modified ResNet50 architecture is trained end-to-end on RGB-D inputs to predict ideal grasp poses, achieving grasp quality comparable to GraspIt! while reducing inference time from 20 seconds to 15 milliseconds with strong sim-to-real transfer.

 Perception and Motion Planning for Autonomous Grasping